KingaMiko/goit-markup-hw-02/readme.md

-Create a repository goit-markup-hw-02.
+Create a repository goit-markup-hw-02.</br>
-Clone the created repository and copy the previous work files into it.
+Clone the created repository and copy the previous work files into it.</br>
-Make HTML markup and styling for the homework #2 page.
+Make HTML markup and styling for the homework #2 page.</br>
-For image optimization, use squoosh.
+For image optimization, use squoosh.</br>
-Set up GitHub Pages and add a link to the live page in the header of the GitHub repository.
+Set up GitHub Pages and add a link to the live page in the header of the GitHub repository.</br>

 Criteria for work acceptance by the tutor